NHOrus/srwq-compilation/disc-2/episode-04.md

 Kaijo steps between the two of you.
 "Don't get flustered people.
 G-Force is offering to handle more of the people from the new lands, since we've got one already.
 To take them off your departments hands, Jin, so you can concentrate on the bigger picture.
 Please, Jin, it'll benefit both of our groups."

 "After the mess you made of the Varan incident, I'm not going to hand everything over to you second-tier layabouts.
-But our resources are stretched...you get one.
+But our resources are stretched... you get one.
 You can either take the woman from the space capsule, or the colored male who washed up in the mechanical giant.
 Or one of their machines.
 We keep the rest."

-WILL KATINA TAKE ANY OF THESE OPTIONS, OR WILL SHE ASK SOMETHING ELSE?
-Gilliam Yaeger !q0uEtog.ao Thu 25 Mar 2010 19:46:55 No.4755050 Report
-Quoted By: >>4755065
->>4755043
-Ask to meet them.
-Goddamn Sandwitches Thu 25 Mar 2010 19:49:55 No.4755057 Report
->>4755043
-Hmm...

-We are probably going to want descriptions of woman, the man, and the machine before we make any choices...

-I doubt the woman in the pod could be anyone we know, but you never know...
-Sciencegar Sciencebolt Thu 25 Mar 2010 19:52:55 No.4755065 Report
-Quoted By: >>4755070 >>4755076 >>4755083
->>4755050

 "You can't expect me to make a choice like that blindly!
 Let me see them first."